 In this example, “online business” currently costs $18.75.
 As above, some cost more, some less.

 SD (search difficulty):

-The higher the difficulty, the more difficult it will be for you to rank organically for the keyword/keyphrase.
+In general, the higher the SD, the more difficult it will be for you to rank organically for the keyword/keyphrase.

-In this example, “online business” has a search difficulty of 49, making it quite competitive.
+In this example, “online business” currently has a search difficulty of 74, making it quite competitive.

 How to decide which SEO keyword to use: